mdhiggins/sickbeard_mp4_automator/README.md

 General Configuration
 --------------
 1. Download or compile FFmpeg
-2. Rename autoProcess.ini.sample to autoProcess.ini (or attempt to run the script which will generate a new config file if absent)
+2. Rename autoProcess.ini.sample to autoProcess.ini inside your `config` directory (or attempt to run the script which will generate a new config file if absent)
 3. Set the [configuration options](https://github.com/mdhiggins/sickbeard_mp4_automator/wiki/autoProcess-Settings) to your desired output and include the path of your new FFmpeg / FFprobe binaries
 4. Run [manual.py](#manual-script-usage) and test out a conversion
 5. Configure direct integration using the instructions below